ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 If the application is doing work each time it receives a `cellValueChanged`, you can use the `pasteStart` and `pasteEnd` events to suspend the applications work and then do the work for all cells impacted by the paste operation after the paste operation.

-There are no events triggered by copy to clipboard as this does not change the grids data.
+There are no events triggered by copy to clipboard as this does not change the grid's data.

 <grid-example title='Clipboard Events' name='clipboard-events' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "range", "clipboard"] }'></grid-example>